BryanAbuchery/16S-rRNA-End-to-End-Analysis/README.md

 3. Git clone this repo https://github.com/BryanAbuchery/16S-Qiime2-2020.8-E2E-.git

-4. To download dataset and metadata used in this mock analysis and run, `cd 16S-Qiime2-2020.8-E2E- && bash scripts/16srna.sh` However, remember that you need to be on a HPC because Training Classifiers with Qiime2 is resource-intensive.
-You can also just move the scripts directory to HPC and `bash scripts/16srna.sh` Remember to module avail Qiime and FastQc.
+4. To download dataset and metadata used in this mock analysis and run, `cd 16S-Qiime2-2020.8-E2E- && bash scripts/16srna.sh` However, Training Classifiers with Qiime2 for the SILVA database is resource-intensive.
+It requires you to be logged onto a HPC.
+You can move the scripts directory to HPC and `bash scripts/16srna.sh` if you decide to use the SILVA database.
+Remember to module avail Qiime and FastQc before you bash.
 If they aren't available, please contact your system administrator.
+For the purposes of this mock analysis, the Greengenes database was used.
+The script can work with most local computers and is not as resource-intensive as the SILVA database.

 5. Some people prefer to have their downstream downstream analysis done with R. Make sure you have installed the latest R version and then install Phyloseq.
 Phyloseq is an R package that lets you explore microbiome profiles using R. You can read more about [it here](https://joey711.github.io/phyloseq/).
 Install Phyloseq through first installing the [Bioconductor package](https://bioconductor.org/install/) and then install Phyloseq itself [through here](http://bioconductor.org/packages/release/bioc/html/phyloseq.html)